 The new Daddy Issues album won’t officially see the light of day until May 19.
-But got our hands on a few tracks early.
+But we got our hands on a few tracks early.
 Check it out along with some of their oldies-but-goodies–streaming now on BTRtoday’s The Music Meetup.

 The dreamboat trio has channeled the spirit of the ‘90s with their newest album Deep Dream.
 Jenna Moynihan’s vocals capture the essence of Courtney Love in Hole, offering primal screams about breakups, abuse and sexual assault.

 Moynihan matches the intensity on guitar.
 Along with bassist Jenna Mitchell and drummer Emily Maxwell, they create teeth gnashing downer songs that still manage to find room for hope.

 The three met in their hometown of Nashville through friends in the music circuit.
 One otherwise uneventful day, boredom inspired the trio to record some music.
 The three don’t believe in fate, but you can’t argue with the results.

 “Being together just feels like it’s supposed to be that way, like it has to be the three of us,” Maxwell tells BTRtoday.
 “It really is an amazing bond that you have with other people,” Mitchell adds on.
 “To be able to make music that you care about with other people, you can’t do that with just anybody.”